 Looking for inspiration?
 Here are four mustard flavours that are all delicious.

-- Apricot mustard: Dried (sulfite-free) apricots are perfect for a really sweet mustard.
+- Apricot mustard: Dried (sulfite-free) apricots (sponsored link) are perfect for really sweet mustard.

 - Plum mustard: Dried plums (prunes) result in an earthy, rich and sweet mustard that is perfect for barbecues.

-- Blueberry mustard: Fresh blueberries create a bright and fresh-tasting mustard, perfect for summer salads.
+- Blueberry mustard: Fresh blueberries create bright and fresh-tasting mustard, perfect for summer salads.

-- Apple mustard: This is what I used for the photographs.
-I recommend trying dried apples for a mustard that is perfect with cheddar cheese.
+- Apple mustard: I recommend using dried apples (sponsored link) for mustard that is perfect with cheddar cheese.
 Apples seem to absorb more water than other dried fruits, so you may need to add more water when you start to blend your mustard.

 Fruit mustard is the perfect combination of hot and sweet.
-Delicious with crackers and cheese, on a sandwich.
+Delicious with crackers and cheese or on a sandwich.
 This recipe can be made with either fresh or dried fruit.
 See the section above for four fruit flavour suggestions.